fmaste/Haskell/doc/TypeCheckingAndInference.md

-The thing about Haskell is that it tries to be as pure and safe as possible so it sticks with its fundamentals, mostly based on [lambda calculus](doc/Lambda.md), to make it easier to add features and do research with it.
+The thing about Haskell is that it tries to be as pure and safe as possible so it sticks with its fundamentals, mostly based on [lambda calculus](Lambda.md), to make it easier to add features and do research with it.
 If its semantic weren't formally specified or the language had many corner cases this wouldn't be possible.

 ### How It Works

-> The monomorphism restriction says that any identifier bound by a pattern
+> The monomorphism restriction says that ***any identifier bound by a pattern
-> binding (which includes bindings to a single identifier), and having no
+> binding*** (which includes bindings to a single identifier), and having no
 > explicit type signature, must be monomorphic.
-An identifier is monomorphic if
+An identifier ***is monomorphic
-> is either not overloaded, or is overloaded but is used in at most one specific
+> if is either not overloaded, or is overloaded but is used in at most one
-> overloading and is not exported.
+> specific overloading and is not exported***.
 >
 > [Gentle Introduction To Haskell, version 98.
 Revised June, 2000 - 12.
 Typing Pitfalls](https://www.haskell.org/tutorial/pitfalls.html)